holgerbrandl/kalasim/docs/userguide/docs/basics.md

     val gasStation by inject<GasStation>()

-    // we can also distinguish different resources of the same type with a qualifier
+    // we could also distinguish different resources of the same type
+    // using a qualifier
-//    val gasStation2 : GasStation by inject(qualifier = named("gas_station_2"))
+//    val gasStation2 : GasStation by inject(qualifier = named("gs_2"))

     override fun process() = sequence {
         request(gasStation) {